Posts Tagged Lemon

 Yes my title reads Meyer lemon!
 I have lamented for years that we can’t get Meyer lemons here in the UK.
 Id heard so much about Meyer lemons and constantly read about them on twitter and through others blogs.
 One of my good blog friends Liz the Chef is the Meyer lemon Queen!
 She even has her own Meyer lemon tree in her garden, alas she is all the way over in California so I lived vicariously through Liz’ and many others recipes using these elusive lemons.

 Well last weekend thanks to the wonderful thing that is twitter a conversation about fruit led to my discovering that Tesco are now selling Meyer lemons!
 I was so excited, could it be true and if it was would the branch of Tesco near me have them?
-Such was my excitement my husband drove me to the store see if I could get my hands on some.
-The citrus section so strangely busy and it seemed ages before I was able to look properly but there they were, Meyer lemons flown here from California!
+Such was my excitement my husband drove me there and then to the store see if I could get my hands on some.
+The citrus section was strangely busy and it seemed ages before I was able to look properly but there they were, Meyer lemons flown here from California!
 Truly you have never seen anyone swoop on a pack of lemons so fast or get so excited about a lemon!
 In an age where the trend is turning towards eating more locally grown food sometimes it is still truly amazing that we are able to try so many different things from around the world so please forgive the air miles my Meyer lemons used!

 Once I had my lovely lemons I had to decide what to make with them!
 There are so many things one can do with a Meyer lemon!
 I decided on lemon curd first as I wanted the lemons to be the star of the recipe so I could fully appreciate their flavour.